 Have you seen the amount of South Africans, British people and Australians who live here?
 Yes.
 There is definitely alcohol here.
 You can buy alcohol at any licensed outlet in the UAE which is pretty much the case anywhere in the world.
 Only difference is if you'd like to purchase it for home, then you require a personal alcohol license.
 It’s a simple process which takes about two weeks in total to fill out the form and get the license.
 You can read more about the process here.

 Is it expensive in Dubai?

 This depends on your lifestyle, where and how you want to live.
 Obviously if you're going to stay in Al Barsha it’s going to cost less than staying on the Palm.
 There are places to eat which cost less than back home - and some cost more - especially if you're into fine dining and Michelin star chefs.
-Eating out costs about Dhs300 in a average restaurant for a main meal and a glass of wine but buying food from Waitrose for example is the same as Woolworths back in my home country (unless its fruit or vegetables as these are imported into the UAE and will cost more).
+Eating out costs about Dhs250 in an average (not pricey) restaurant for a main meal and a glass of wine but buying food from Waitrose for example is the same as Woolworths back in my home country (unless its fruit or vegetables as these are imported into the UAE and will cost more).
 Fast food around Dhs30-Dhs60 for a meal.
 Ubers cost the same but are better quality.
 Bread, milk and eggs cost less.
 Your expenses depend on how you want to live.